ionsignal/vscode.concatenate.ai/README.md

 ## Output Format

-Files are concatenated with proper Markdown code fencing and language detection:
+Files are concatenated with proper Markdown code fencing and language detection.

 ## Feedback & Contributions